Back

 Fringe Benefits: Comp Time , Dissertation Release Time, Dental Insurance, Disability Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

-Other Fringe Benefits (not indicated above): Participation in the County retirement system Potential to stay for Post-doctoral supervised experience.
+Other Fringe Benefits (not indicated above): Participation in the County retirement system Potential to stay on as an employee for Post-doctoral supervised experience.

 Does this site have practicum psychology students on site?
 Yes